HashirX-ux/Pacman/README.md

 1. `index.html` — the page itself just loads up the canvas + css + js nothing fancy
 2. `File.js` — where all the actual brain of the game lives lol. movement collisions ghost AI score all of it
-3. `File.css` — the grid background and all the neon/arcade glow-up effects (well whatever glow survived after the great performance-fix era ..)
+3. `File.css` — the grid background and all the neon/arcade glow-up effects (well whatever glow survived after the great performance fix era ..)

 ## Known issues / stuff i still wanna fix..